lucianocarvalho/casher-api/readme.md

 # Casher API

-Casher is an app to control all your bills.
+Casher is an app to manage all your bills.

 This project is being developed in conjunction with the [@VictorioDev](https://github.com/VictorioDev) for study purposes and it is separated into 3 completely different parts.